AndreyPavlenko/timedf/README.md

 # Scripts that are used to run modin-specific benchmarks in automated way in TeamCity and for performance analysis in development cycle.

+## Installation

+`pip install .`

+If you want to use SQL database for result storage install with `[reporting]`:
+`pip install .[reporting]`

 ## Requirements

 Scripts require miniconda to be installed.

-Library requirements are located in `requirements` folder, that is mainly `requirements/base.yml` and `requirements/reporting.yml` (for reporting).
+Library requirements are located in `requirements` folder, that is mainly `requirements/base.txt` and `requirements/reporting.txt` (for reporting).

+Or you can install all requirements with: `pip install -e .[all]`

+If you are a developer you might benefit from installing code style tools and testing dependencies:

+`pip install -r requirements/unittests.txt`

+`pip install -r requirements/linters.txt`

 ## Main benchmarks launching script